code-423n4/2023-10-party/README.md

 ## Out of Scope

-The file `contracts/crowdfund/ReraiseETHCrowdfund.sol` is out of scope as well as all files not located within the `contracts` folder.
+The file `contracts/crowdfund/ReraiseETHCrowdfund.sol` is out of scope.
+All files located in `contracts/renderers` are out of scope.
+All files not located within the `contracts` folder are also out of scope.

 ## Automated Findings / Publicly Known Issues